This post may contain affiliate links. Please read our disclosure policy.

 • For salsa macha, the olive oil really matters since it’s such a big part of the recipe.
 I like using a high quality oil like Cobram Estate, but whatever you use, make sure it’s good quality.

-Whipped Feta Crostini FAQ
+Whipped Feta Pita FAQ

 Can I make this crostini appetizer of this ahead of time?